 Want a view without the extra effort?
 Jacks Peak in Monterey is a perfect destination for those looking for an easy stroll or just an incredible backdrop to a packed picnic.
-Try the Skyline Nature Trail for sweeping views of Monterey Bay, Carmel Valley and Point Lobos without the heavy panting.
+Try the Skyline Nature Trail for a leisurely walk and sweeping views of Monterey Bay, Carmel Valley and Point Lobos.
 Be sure to take a look at the display case at the start of the trail for an array of fossils found in the area.
 The entrance fee is $5 per vehicle.

 With over 83 miles of trails, Fort Ord National Monument, spanning through Marina, Seaside and Salinas, is a hiker’s paradise!
 Trails are open daily from dawn to dusk and run through a range of environments, from grassy hills to coastal shrub land.
 Take the Badger Hills Trailhead from the Salinas entrance off of Highway 68 for wide open trails through rolling green hills leading up to stunning views of Monterey Bay and Salinas Valley.

 Head inland and get your blood pumping at one of America’s newest National Parks.
 Pinnacles National Park offers a different type of experience with an array of activities including rock climbing, cave exploring and adventurous camping.
 Start your hike near the Visitors Center and take the Moses Spring Trail and Rim Trail.
 These trails offer a little taste of everything the park has to offer including jaunts through small caves and views of the Pinnacles unique rock formations and spires.
 The entrance fee is $30 per vehicle, campsites are also available starting at $23.